dsnet/mario-doorbell/README.md

 a dual 7-segment LED display.
 I tried to keep the costs of this portion as low as possible in the unfortunate event that someone steals my precious doorbell.
-The ugliness of circuit board and electronics is masked by a Mario themed decal shown below.
-The image of the coin itself is the button that guests press.
+The ugliness of circuit board and electronics is masked by a Mario themed decal based on art from Yoshi's Island.
+The image of the coin itself is the button that guests press to earn coins.

 ![decal](http://code.digital-static.net/mario-doorbell/raw/tip/media/decal.png)